 The purpose of this policy is to establish the expectations on Wellington Shire Council staff in conducting effective community engagement during council planning, decision making and management of projects.

-This policy has been developed to provide information and guidance to Councillors, staff and committee members in the identification, disclosure and management of conflict of interest (i.e. actual, perceived or potential).
+This policy has been developed to provide information and guidance to Councillors, staff and committee members in the identification, disclosure and management of conflict of interest and duty when carrying out their Council duties (i.e. actual, perceived or potential).

 The objective of this policy is to define and establish the administrative support, resources and facilities to be provided to Councillors and the entitlements for Councillors and members of Delegated Committees to have necessary out-of-pocket expenses incurred while performing their civic, statutory and policy-making duties as a Councillor or member of a Delegated Committee either reimbursed or paid direct by Council.